 However, a new EGLE mandate requires all testable backflow devices on residential homes be tested every 3 years.
 A typical testable backflow device you will find on a residential property will be a Pressure Vacuum Breaker (PVB) installed on a lawn irrigation line.
 This device will be on the outside of the home and designed to prevent pesticides or herbicides from entering the water system.
 Beginning in May 2019, Orion Township shall require all testable backflow devices in residential properties be tested every 3 years.

 Only Licensed Plumbing Contractors can test, repair, and install Backflow Assemblies pursuant to State of Michigan Law - Public Act 733 (State Plumbing Act) of 2002.
 Further, effective January 1, 2019, the plumbing contractors must be ASSE 5110 certified through the State of Michigan.

-A list of certified testers is available from Oakland County or www.asse-plumbing.org.
+Oakland County provides a list of certified testers in the area.
 If a new backflow device is being installed , or repair is needed, a plumbing permit must be obtained through the Building Department.

 Letters are mailed out to all residential and commercial properties who are required to test and submit test report.

 A Cross Connection Test Form may be downloaded and printed from the document section of our department page.
 Test reports may be emailed or mailed to our department.
 For more information on cross connection, please call (248) 391-0304, ext.
 8504.